marc-jones/phd_thesis/content/01_introduction/04_modelling.md

 An example of particular interest to the work presented here is that of Jaeger et al. (2013), in which the floral transition was modelled[@jaeger_interlocking_2013].
 A simplified network of five floral integrators, *FT*, *SOC1*, *FD*, *TFL1*, and *AP1* were used as hubs in the network, with edges consisting of regulatory interactions determined genetically and molecularly (section \ref{section:intro:floralintegrators}).
 The model consisted of five gene hubs and was parameterized using the flowering time (measured as the number of rosette and cauline leaves present at flowering) of Arabidopsis single and double mutants in the floral integrators.
-The model was able to capture a number of dynamics of the floral transition, such as irreversibility and noise cancellation.
+The model was able to capture a number of dynamics of the floral transition, such as irreversibility and noise filtering.
 Insights from the model included the observation that the relative levels of *TFL1* and *FT* were important for determining when the floral transition occurred.
 Additional regulatory interactions involving the regulation of *TFL1* were also proposed as necessary for the maintenance of a high *TFL1* expression state[@jaeger_interlocking_2013].